Article

 • about → topical focus

-• mentions → peripheral entities
+• mentions → peripheral entities referenced but not explored in depth

 • isPartOf / hasPart → hierarchical relationships